ankitsinghel/Egovernance/README.md

 - File storage using Supabase Storage with signed time-limited URLs for secure access
 - App Router server components + shadcn UI primitives; forms use react-hook-form + zod for consistent validation

-Important notes about migrations and schema

-- Prisma schema in `prisma/schema.prisma` is the source of truth for the client.
-Use `npx prisma generate` after updating the schema.

 Security & privacy guidance

 - Do not log or persist reporter-identifying data (IP addresses, device fingerprints) unless explicitly required and authorized.